 Mountain Bike Ride, Metolius Preserve

-Join the Deschutes Land Trust and Gary Gustafson for a 6-7 mile intermediate* mountain bike ride at the Metolius Preserve.
+Join the Deschutes Land Trust and Stephanie Rohdy for a 6-7 mile intermediate* mountain bike ride at the Metolius Preserve.
 Visit all three sections of the forested 1,240-acre Metolius Preserve following single-track trails and dirt roads.
-Along the way we'll stop in various locations and talk about the many hidden qualities of the Preserve, including habitat types, animal and bird species present, fish passage, pioneer and historical Native American usage, vegetation, and other interesting tidbits.
+Along the way we'll stop in various locations and talk about the many hidden qualities of the Preserve, including habitat types, animal and bird species present, fish passage, vegetation, and other interesting tidbits.
 Registration is required and opens 1 month prior to the event.

 *Intermediate-level riders are riders in good physical condition and comfortable riding in areas of loose dirt and sandy soil.
 Riders should be able to ride over obstacles in the trail such as rocks and vegetation.
 This ride does not take place on smooth, well-packed trails.
 It is a mix of logging roads and trails with some climbs and descents.